Sausag3s/VG-A3-DEV/README.md

 ## =VG= ArmaZ
 A DayZ-Like Mission powered by Ravage on the Map Chernarus Redux Here are the Planned Features:
+* Random Respawn System
+* Selective Respawn - E.G Spawn at Base if possible or Random
 * Hunger + Thirst System
 * Player Group System
 * Custom Loot System